 The notion of establishing the run is deeply ingrained in NFL culture.
 Coaches and play-callers laud the approach for its ability to keep a team “on schedule” and “ahead of the chains,” both of which are football shorthand for picking up enough yards on first and second down that you stand a good chance to extend a drive.
 True believers think that if you abandon the run too early, you make your team one-dimensional and forfeit an important edge in toughness.
 You’re no longer imposing your will on a defense, and this will manifest itself in worse results overall.
 But is this true?
 Does running help a team convert more first downs and extend drives?
 And does the order in which you call pass and run plays matter?

-To answer these questions, I looked at every play called in the NFL regular season from 2009 to 20181 and compared the result of each of the possible permutations of run and pass play sequencing2 using expected points added and success rate.3 I calculated EPA and success rate for every first-down play; then I looked at every sequence that did not absorb into a first down and extended to second down and then third down, calculating the EPA and success rate for each call.
+To answer these questions, I looked at every play called in the NFL regular season from 2009 to 2018 and compared the result of each of the possible permutations of run and pass play sequencing using expected points added and success rate.
+I calculated EPA and success rate for every first-down play; then I looked at every sequence that did not absorb into a first down and extended to second down and then third down, calculating the EPA and success rate for each call.

 Leaguewide, rushing is the preferred play call on first down, after which passing takes over as the dominant play type, especially on third down.